Today I’m sharing a workout that doesn’t requite much equipment so it’s perfect to do at home.

 If you want to get a set or two of dumbbells to use at home, I like these ones (affiliate link) from Amazon.
 I typically recommend one set of lighter ones for upper body exercises and a set of heavier ones for things like squats and lunges.

 Start at the top of the list with the dumbbell squats and perform 12 reps and 3 sets, resting for 2 minutes between sets.
 Once you’ve completed those, move on to the next exercise on the list until you’ve completed them all.

 You’ll want to use a weight that challenges you, but also allows you to complete all of the reps with proper form.
 It’s not worth it to compromise your form because that could cause an injury and no one wants to deal with that!
 If you’ve chosen a weight that’s too heavy, simply pick another one that’s more manageable.

-With feet hip width apart and dumbbells in your hands at your sides, use the glutes to lower your hips back and down while bending at the knees and ankles.
+Place your feet hip width apart and dumbbells in your hands at your sides.
+Use your glutes to lower your hips back and down while bending at the knees and ankles.
 Once you’ve reached the lowest position you can without leaning forward too much or letting the knees collapse in, return to a standing position, again using your glutes to propel yourself.

 Stand with your feet hip width apart with a dumbbell in each hand.
-With your upper arms in a 90 degree angle to your torso and your hands directly above your elbows, lift your hands straight up so that your arms are straight above your head.
+Position your upper arms in a 90 degree angle to your torso and your hands directly above your elbows.
+Lift your hands straight up so that your arms are straight above your head.
 Slowly lower your hands back down to the starting position.

 Stand with feet hip width apart.
 Step forward with one foot so that the front leg’s thigh is parallel to the ground, and the back leg’s shin is parallel to the ground.
 The back knee shouldn’t touch the floor.
 Use your quads and glutes to step the back foot back towards your front foot and end by standing straight up with your feet hip width apart again.
 For the second lunge step forward with the other foot.
 Continue alternating legs.